top of page

 Like other challenging and subtle disciplines, it's helpful to engage the practice every day.
 Even 5 minutes a day is better than 60 minutes once per week.
 Start with whatever feels comfortable and build slowly.

 See if you can linger and be curious about any discomfort before adjusting your posture.
-Can you experience it nakedly without reacting habitually?
+Can you experience it fully without reacting habitually?

 Can you welcome whatever arises in the mind without clinging, judging, or rejecting?

-Can you be curious about the experience of breathing?
+Can you be curious about the experience of breathing and the experience of stillness?

 POSTURE

-Do not lean back against your chair unless you have an injury or health issue that makes this necessary.
-The belly should be completely relaxed and free to expand as you breathe.
+Avoid leaning back against your chair unless you have an injury or health issue that makes this necessary.
+The belly should be completely relaxed and free to move in and out as you breathe.
 The chin should be slightly tucked in.
 Note the position of the hands: allow the left hand to gently rest in the right hand, palms up, thumbs lightly touching to make a gentle oval.

 postureguidelines.jpg